Guardians of the Container Galaxy

 Gamora: SLSA Framework

-Supply chain Levels for Software Artifacts
+Supply chain Levels for Software Artifacts (v1.0)

-• Level 0: No guarantees (status quo)
+• Build L0: No guarantees (status quo)

-• Level 1: Build provenance exists
+• Build L1: Build provenance exists

-• Level 3: Hardened build platform
+• Build L3: Hardened build platform (isolated, auditable)

 Standard: OpenSSF (Open Source Security Foundation)